Kluvens/python_learning_notebook/README.md

 m = re.split(r'\W+', 'Words, words, words.')
 print(m)        # ['Words', 'words', 'words', '']

+# by using capturing parentheses, we are not just capturing the strings between the split patterns but also the split patterns themselves
 m = re.split(r'(\W+)', 'Words, words, words.')
 print(m)        # ['Words', ', ', 'words', ', ', 'words', '.', '']